nordic-mare/sdk-nrf/samples/nrf9160/lwm2m_demo/README.rst

 independently of all the other sensors.

 The sensor module is intended to be used together with `Notifications`_.
-If notifications are enable for a Sensor Value resource, and the corresponding sensor is enabled in the sensor module, a notification will be sent only when that value changes significantly (as specified by the change threshold).
+If notifications are enabled for a Sensor Value resource, and the corresponding sensor is enabled in the sensor module, a notification will be sent only when that value changes significantly (as specified by the change threshold).
 Thus the bandwidth usage can be significantly limited, while simultaneously